ToroCraft/Minecoprocessors/README.md

 ## Getting Started

 To get started you will need to craft a [Book and Quill](http://minecraft.gamepedia.com/Book_and_Quill).
-The Book and Quill can then be used to write a program in assembly which can then be loaded into a redstone processor.
+The Book and Quill can then be used to write an assembly program which can then be loaded into a redstone processor.

 Using a Book and Quill write the following program.